Skip to Content

 First Year (PGY-1)

 The intern year provides incoming residents with a solid introduction to the breadth and diversity of surgery.
-The requirement, as outlined below, can be fulfilled at the base hospitals, UPMC Jameson and UPMC Horizon, with the following exceptions: three months of out-of-house rotations in the ICU/CCU at UPMC Presbyterian, Burn/General Surgery at UPMC Mercy, as well as pediatric surgery at UPMC Children's Hospital of Pittsburgh.
+The requirement, as outlined below, can be fulfilled at the base hospitals, UPMC Jameson and UPMC Horizon, with the following exceptions: three months of out-of-house rotations in the Trauma and Surgical ICU at UPMC Presbyterian, Burn Surgery at UPMC Mercy, as well as pediatric surgery at UPMC Children's Hospital of Pittsburgh.
 Rotations typically involve possibly one or two other senior residents, along with an attending physician and possibly a medical student.
 This allows our residents to receive one-on-one ratio training.

 First Year Rotations